coinevo/documents/docs/es/commands/README.md

 ### getnewaddress ( "account" "address_type" )

 Get a new receiving address, with types ìlegacyî, ìp2sh-segwitî or ìbech32î.
-Qtum Mainnet legacy addresses start with a ìQî, and SegWit addresses will start with an "M" for p2sh-segwit and "qc1" for bech32.
-Qtum Testnet legacy addresses start with a ìqî, and SegWit addresses will start with an "m" for p2sh-segwit and "tq1" for bech32.
+Evo Mainnet legacy addresses start with a ìQî, and SegWit addresses will start with an "M" for p2sh-segwit and "qc1" for bech32.
+Evo Testnet legacy addresses start with a ìqî, and SegWit addresses will start with an "m" for p2sh-segwit and "tq1" for bech32.
 Here we get a new Mainnet SegWit bech32 address:

 ```
 getnewaddress "" "bech32"